European-Unified-ID/euid-docs-preview/preview/docs/sdks/sdk-ref-javascript-v2.md

 ## API Reference

-All interactions with the Client-Side JavaScript SDK are done through the global `__euid` object, which is a member of the `EUID` class.
-All of the following JavaScript functions are members of the `EUID` class:
+All interactions with the Client-Side JavaScript SDK are done through the global `__uid2` object, which is a member of the `UID2` class.
+All of the following JavaScript functions are members of the `UID2` class:

 - [constructor()](#constructor)
 - [init()](#initopts-object-void)